MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/remoteCommandLine.md

 ---

 # required metadata
-title: "Display the 'REMOTE>' command prompt."
+title: "Display the REMOTE command prompt."
-description: " Displays the 'REMOTE>' command prompt and provides a remote execution context.
+description: " Displays the REMOTE command prompt and provides a remote execution context.
 All R commands entered at the R console will be executed in the remote R session. "
 keywords: "mrsdeploy, remoteCommandLine"
 author: "heidisteen"
 manager: "jhubbard"